adoppp/wika/README.md

 ### Tailwind

-For use you need make a space in a className string
+For use you need to make a space in a className string

 ```ruby
 <Component className=' wk_bg-hotPink_300 '>